-Nathan recently joined Civilex as part of our 2020 Ignite Graduate Program.
-Based at Melbourne Airport on the Airport Drive road works project, he’s been on site experiencing the Ignite Graduate Program in action with his first road-based construction project for long-term Civilex client APAM.
+Nathan recently joined Symal as part of our 2020 Ignite Graduate Program.
+Based at Melbourne Airport on the Airport Drive road works project, he’s been on site experiencing the Ignite Graduate Program in action with his first road-based construction project for long-term Symal client APAM.

 Nathan got to see a variety of road construction plant and equipment operating.
 Many he’d never seen in action before.
 “I had never been involved with road plant before, such as a profiler and grader that are essential in maintaining the construction program.”